JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 **Question 1**: What hadron species dominate the medium?

-Note that the three given species already contain the most abundant stable hadrons, as they are the lightest stable non-strange meson, strange meson, and non-strange baryon.
+Note that the three particle species that we chose to look at already contain the most abundant stable hadrons, as they are the lightest stable non-strange meson, strange meson, and non-strange baryon.

 > You can find the answers to the questions below.